SyndicateProtocol/syndicate-appchains/documentation/testnet/docker/README.md

 This chain config file will be mounted into the `nitro` container in the next step.

+> **Note**: The container images run as non-root users.
+Ensure that any mounted directories have appropriate permissions for the container user to read/write.

 ## Docker Compose

 Run all of the components together in Docker, using the provided `./rpc-node-docker-compose.yml` file.
 Replace all of the templated values.
 Some of the values come from the chain config above, some will be your own values, and the rest should come from Syndicate.